pshrmn/hickory/docs/api/InMemory.md

 history.destroy();
 ```

-The `destroy` function allows you to remove all subscribers and event listeners.
+The `destroy` function allows you to remove all event listeners.
 Generally speaking, you will not need to call this.
 However, if for some reason you want to create a new history object, you should call this one on the existing history object .